Daydream Nation: Reception and legacy

 Greg Kot, writing in the Chicago Tribune, called it one of the most recognizable albums of the 1980s with its combination of "hypnotic guitar jams and some of the band's best, straight-ahead tunes".
 Reviewing the 2007 deluxe edition, Christgau credited Daydream Nation for making alternative rock "a life force" and remarked that, along with the "vital" bonus disc, the album remained an honest and thrilling listen because of its musical tunings and anthemic songs about post-irony and "confusion-as-sex".
 In Spin, Will Hermes said it was perhaps "the greatest art-punk statement ever", while John Mulvey from Uncut called it a still radical "avant-rock masterpiece".

 In 2002, Pitchfork ranked Daydream Nation No. 1 on its list of the 100 greatest albums of the 1980s (the album dropped to No. 7 in the 2018 list).
-It also placed at No.13 on Spin magazine's list of the 100 greatest albums from 1985 to 2010, No. 30 on Slant Magazines "Best Albums of the 1980s" and No. 45 on the Rolling Stone list of the 100 greatest albums of the 1980s.
+It also placed at No.13 on Spin magazine's list of the 100 greatest albums from 1985 to 2010, No. 30 on Slant Magazine's "Best Albums of the 1980s" and No. 45 on the Rolling Stone list of the 100 greatest albums of the 1980s.
 The Spin Alternative Record Guide (1995) named it the ninth best alternative album, and it was ranked 11th on Guitarist's 2000 list of the 101 essential guitar records.
-In 2003, the album was placed at No. 328 on Rolling Stone's list of the 500 greatest albums ever, and again in 2012, with the album being ranked number 171 in the 2020 edition.

-Daydream Nation was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry in 2006.
+In 2003, the album was placed at No. 328 on Rolling Stones list of the 500 greatest albums ever, and again in 2012, with the album being ranked number 171 in the 2020 edition.Daydream Nation was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry in 2006.
 PopMatters included it in their list of the "12 Essential 1980s Alternative Rock Albums", saying it was "an ambitious double album that saw Sonic Youth's various influences coalescing into a striking, searing whole".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-"Daydream Nation," remarked David Bowie, "is an extraordinary album."
+Less favorably, Chuck Eddy describes Daydream Nation as "two discs of good Hawkwind, with an I Ching groove sleek enough to send your cow jumping over the moon, but most of it's watery wallpaper regardless."
+David Bowie called it "an extraordinary album."